 Fire Prevention & Code Enforcement Office / Fire Investigation Unit

-House Numbers - When seconds count, can we find you in seconds?
+House Numbers - When seconds count, can we find you?
 Please ensure your house number is easily visible from the street for Fire & Emergency Medical Response Teams

 Fire Prevention Officer

 Introduction of the Fire Prevention and Code Enforcement Office

 The primary responsibility of the Fire Prevention and Code Enforcement Office (FP/CE Office) is to prevent fires through aggressive enforcement of local, state and federal ordinances/codes/regulation/laws relative to fire safety.
 This is accomplished through conducting inspections, issuing permits, investigating complaints and reported violations and working to establish positive working relationships with public and private sector entities.
 The FP/CE Office is tasked with the review of all site & building plans for new construction, renovations and additions, sprinkler and fire alarm system upgrades, and demolition of structures.
 Inspectors also issue permits and monitor the installation and removal of underground and aboveground storage tanks and vehicle cargo/transfer tanks.
 The FP/CE Office works closely with many Town, State and National departments/ agencies/ committees to meet fire safety mission goals: most notably the Building Department, Board of Health and Planning Board, the Massachusetts Department of Fire Services at the state level and National Fire Protection Agency at the national level.